geoschem/tempestremap/README.md

-# Tempest customized for GEOS5/GCHP cube-sphere.
+# Fork of tempestremap that is customized for GEOS5/GCHP cube-sphere.

 Modifications include: